-Issuance of general obligation bonds of the City is limited under Section 9.106 of the City Charter to 3% of the assessed value of all real and personal property within the City's boundaries that is subject to City taxes.
-Pursuant to this provision of the Charter, the City's general obligation debt limit for Fiscal Year 2004-05 is \$3,134,138,636.04 based on a net assessed valuation of \$104,471,287,868.
-As of May 31, 2005, the City had \$1,151,625,000 in aggregate principal amount of general obligation bonds outstanding, which equals 1.10% of the net assessed valuation for fiscal year 2004-05.
+Issuance of general obligation bonds of the City is limited under Section 9.106 of the City Charter to 3% of the assessed value of all real and personal property within the City's boundaries which is subject to City taxes.
+Under this provision of the Charter, the City's general obligation debt limit for Fiscal Year 2004-05 is \$3,134,138,636, based on a net assessed valuation of \$104,471,287,868.
+As of April 30, 2005, the City had outstanding \$921,625,000 aggregate principal amount of general obligation bonds, which equals 0.88% of the net assessed valuation for fiscal year 2004-05.
 Of that amount, \$400,000 is to be repaid from enterprise revenues and is not carried on the City's property tax roll.
-As of May 31, 2005, the City had voter approval to issue up to \$565,185,000 in aggregate principal amount of new general obligation bonds (including the Bonds offered hereunder).
-See APPENDIX A-"CITY AND COUNTY OF SAN FRANCISCO-ORGANIZATION AND FINANCES-Statement of Direct and Overlapping Bonded Debt and Long-Term Obligations" and "-Tax Supported Debt Service."
+As of April 30, 2005, the City had voter approval to issue up to \$795,185,000 in aggregate principal amount of new general obligation bonds (including the Bonds offered by this Official Statement).
+See "APPENDIX A - CITY AND COUNTY OF SAN FRANCISCO - ORGANIZATION AND FINANCES - Statement of Direct and Overlapping Bonded Debt" and "- Tax Supported Debt Service."

 The City has also entered into a number of long term lease obligations secured by revenues of the General Fund represented by lease revenue bonds and certificates of participation.
-As of May 31, 2005, the aggregate amount of principal payments and the total amount of payments due on outstanding lease obligations through fiscal year 2034-35 was \$701,504,998 and \$1,184,607,921, respectively.
-See APPENDIX A-"CITY AND COUNTY OF SAN FRANCISCO-ORGANIZATION AND FINANCES-Statement of Direct and Overlapping Bonded Debt," "-Tax Supported Debt Service" and "-Lease Payments and Other Long-Term Obligations."
+As of April 30, 2005, the aggregate amount of principal payments and the total amount of payments due on outstanding lease obligations through fiscal year 2034-35 was \$701,504,998 and \$1,184,607,921, respectively.
+See "APPENDIX A - CITY AND COUNTY OF SAN FRANCISCO - ORGANIZATION AND FINANCES - Lease Payments and Other Long-Term Obligations."

-THE BOND INSURER AND THE FINANCIAL GUARANTY INSURANCE POLICY
+FINANCIAL GUARANTY INSURANCE